babelsociety/website/content/blog/in-depth-economy/index.md

 It is especially important to track all missed consumption, i.e. all those instances where we couldn't get enough of a product.

-Statistics, [linear programming](https://en.wikipedia.org/wiki/Linear_programming), [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence) and all other tools that will come up in the future can greatly help us refine our production lines, but **it is ultimately up to producers to decide on how to do their job**.
+[Statistics](https://en.wikipedia.org/wiki/Statistics), [linear programming](https://en.wikipedia.org/wiki/Linear_programming), [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence) and all other tools that will come up in the future can greatly help us refine our production lines, but **it is ultimately up to producers to decide on how to do their job**.

 ### Soft limits

-In case it isn't possible to increase production right away, we can limit how much a person consumes.
+In case it isn't possible to increase production right away, we can limit how much a person should consumes.

 Thanks to all information available, society can come up with a good limit per person, in accordance with the needs of those interested in a product (demand) and those who produce it (supply).